DNYoussef/AIVillage/README.md

 The self-evolving system is the core of the AI Village's continuous improvement capabilities.
 It consists of several interconnected layers:

-1. Quality Assurance Layer: Uses Monte Carlo dropout for uncertainty estimation to ensure task safety.
+1. Quality Assurance Layer: Uses uncertainty estimation to ensure task safety.
 2. Foundational Layer (Prompt Baking): Encodes and integrates new knowledge efficiently into the system's knowledge base.
 3. Continuous Learning Layer: Extracts valuable information from tasks and results to update the system's capabilities.
 4. Agent Architecture Layer (SAGE Framework): Implements a self-aware generative engine for response generation, evaluation, and revision.
 5. Decision-Making Layer: Utilizes advanced AI techniques for making informed decisions based on tasks and context.

 The system periodically evolves by updating agent capabilities, refining decision-making processes, and optimizing its overall architecture.

 ## Setup